Zappingsbrew/autocomber/README.md

-# AUTOCOMB
+# AUTOCOMBER

 Automatically generate combs for your programs.
-No more manually creating custom icons for your whatever the fuck program and no need to fuck around with electron apps like Discord `--processStart Discord.exe` stfu we copying the .lnk from Start Menu!!!
+No more manually creating custom icons for your whatever program and no need to play around with electron apps like Discord `--processStart Discord.exe` sybau we copying the .lnk from Start Menu!!!

 # Features